Does Getting SNAP Affect My Eligibility for Part D LIS/Extra Help?

 I am so grateful for the support I received from Elder Law Michigan,” Mr. KC told NCOA.

-Find all the money-saving benefits programs you qualify for
+Find benefits programs you qualify for

 Life is stressful when you’re barely making ends meet.
 The constant financial worry—whether it’s buying groceries, paying for your medications, or covering your utility bills—can take its toll on your mental and physical health.

-If you’re having trouble affording your basic expenses, visit NCOA’s BenefitsCheckUp®, which connects millions of older adults and people with disabilities to nearly 2,000 benefits access programs and resources.
-These programs can help reduce the costs of health care, prescriptions, groceries, utilities, and more.
-Take Harry, for instance.
-After a serious brain injury forced his wife to quit her job to care for him, this 68-year-old retiree found a potential annual savings of $7,175 through various benefits programs.
+If you’re having trouble affording your basic expenses, visit NCOA’s BenefitsCheckUp®, which connects millions of older adults and people with disabilities to programs and resources.
+These programs can help you stay healthy and independent and reduce the costs of health care, prescriptions, groceries, utilities, and more.

 Mr. KC and Harry were fortunate to find out about benefits programs that could help them.
-Unfortunately, many eligible older adults miss out because they don’t know these programs exist—to the tune of $30 billion in lost benefits each year.
+Unfortunately, many eligible older adults miss out because they don’t know these programs exist—to the tune of $58 billion in lost benefits each year.
 Don’t let that be you (or someone you care about).

 BenefitsCheckUp is 100% confidential, and there’s no need to register.
-Simply type in your ZIP code to see a list of programs available in your area.
+It takes just a few minutes to find potential savings.
 We'll even tell you how to get one-on-one help finding and enrolling in benefits programs you may qualify for.
-Best of all, it takes just a few minutes to find potential savings.Â